Sai Baba of Shirdi

-According to accounts from his life, Sai Baba preached the importance of "realization of the self" and criticized "love towards perishable things".
-His teachings concentrate on a moral code of love, forgiveness, helping others, charity, contentment, inner peace, and devotion to God and Guru.
-He stressed the importance of surrender to the true Satguru, who, having trodden the path to divine consciousness, can lead the disciple through the jungle of spiritual growth.
+Sai Baba preached the importance of "realisation of the self" and criticised "love towards perishable things".
+His teachings emphasised a moral code of love, forgiveness, helping others, charity, contentment, inner peace, and devotion to God and Guru.

 Sai Baba condemned discrimination based on religion or caste.
-Whether he was a Muslim or a Hindu remains unclear, but the distinction was of no consequence to the man himself.
+He had both Hindu and Muslim followers, and refused to identify exclusively with one religion.
 His teachings combined elements of Hinduism and Islam: he gave the Hindu name Dwarakamayi to the mosque in which he lived, practised both Hindu and Muslim rituals, and taught using words and figures that drew from both traditions.

-Among his favourite sayings to devotees were "Look to me, and I shall look to you" and "Allah tera bhala karega" (translation: God will bless you).

-He is thought by devotees to be an avatar of the Hindu god Dattatreya.
+According to the Shri Sai Satcharita, a hagiography written shortly after his death, his Hindu devotees believed him as God and to be an incarnation (purna Avatar) of the Hindu deity Dattatreya.

 Biography

-Most information about Shirdi Sai Baba tends to be derived from a book called Shri Sai Satcharitra written by a disciple called Hemadpant (also known as Annasaheb Dabholkar / Govind Raghunath) in 1922 in Marathi.
-The book is a compilation based on accounts of various disciples and Hemadpant's personal observations from 1910 onwards.
-Another devotee, Sri Narasimha Swamy, wrote a book Life of Sai Baba.
+Most information about Shirdi Sai Baba comes from the Śrī Sāī Saccarita written by G.R.
+Dabholkar in Marathi (1859-1929).
+Dabholkar's biography was influenced by the Vākarī Sampradāya and the Marathi Gurucaritra by Sarasvatī Gaṅgādhar.